As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 Even before the pause was announced, more than 108,000 asylum cases from Syrians were pending across EU states at the end of October, according to the European Union Agency for Asylum (EUAA).

-The swift decisions marked a stark contrast to the welcoming attitudes seen at the height of the 2015/16 migration crisis.
-Back then, Germans greeted Syrian refugees at railway stations with bottles of water and food.
+The swift decisions marked a stark contrast to the welcoming attitudes seen at the height of the 2015/16 European migrant crisis.
+Back then, Germans greeted Syrian refugees at railway stations with water bottles and food.

 No quick fix to Syria's turmoil